We don’t support this browser anymore.

 Performance Analysis

-UK Smaller Companies have particularly suffered amid global stock market volatility.
-They're seen as more sensitive to the state of the economy than larger multinational companies.
+Smaller companies are more sensitive to the state of the economy than larger multinational companies.
 Smaller companies are also less liquid (their shares are harder to trade), which can heighten falls if many investors try to sell at the same time.
-That said, during periods of market stress, the fund has historically held up better than the IA UK Smaller Companies sector average.

 Investment Philosophy